 An hour and a half further south of Troyes, is Dijon, which is a picturesque city that is about four hours away from Morzine.
 Dijon is one of France’s most appealing cities, with half-timber medieval architecture, that boasts excellent food and wine.
 Stopping in Dijon gives you the opportunity for a rest and to perfectly time your arrival in Morzine for when your chalet is ready.

 There are a lot of hotels to choose from on your drive through France.
 The price of the hotel will obviously depend on the time of year and the standard you want.
-But for budget hotels, you should look in to Ibis, Mercure, Novotel, Formule 1 and Kyriad hotels.
-These are no frills, but they will give you a nice break from the road.
+For ideas on a budget, you should look at Ibis, Mercure, Novotel, Formule 1 and Kyriad hotels.
+These are a no frills type of accommodation, but they will give you a nice break from the road.
 We recommend checking out availability through Tripadvisor before you set off.

-Driving in France is a nice experience, many of the roads are very scenic and smooth.
+Driving in France is a very different experience to the UK.
+The roads are not as busy and many are very scenic.
 But there are some subtle differences to the rules when compared to driving in the UK.
 We recommend that you check out the RAC’s guide to driving in France.
 This has all the information regarding speed limits and all of the rules of the road.

 Remember……in France they drive on the wrong side of the road 😉

-You pay for the tolls when you reach each peage, with cash or card.
-But there is an additional way to pay for your tolls with a “toll tag”.
+You pay for the tolls when you reach each toll booth (peage), with cash or card.
+But there is another way to pay for your tolls using a “toll tag”.

 For traveling the long distance to Morzine, or if you visit several times a year then it’s probably a worthwhile investment.